amrosaeed/Fluence-Service/Readme.md

     <- comp.reply
 ```

-We must now run the aqua compiler which processes the Aqua code and generates a typescript file in src/_aqua/getting-started.ts that we can use in our web app.
+We now run the aqua compiler which processes the Aqua code and generates a typescript file in src/_aqua/getting-started.ts that we can use in our web app.

 ```bash
 aqua --input ./aqua/getting-started.aqua --output ./src/_aqua/